Back to Resources

 The Capacity Question

 For many SBA lenders, the automation conversation is really about capacity.
-They're not trying to reduce headcount—they're trying to process more loans with their current team.
+They're not trying to reduce headcount — they're trying to process more loans with their current team.
 An SBA specialist who spends 40% less time on document management and data entry can handle 30–40% more deals per month.

 In an SBA market where demand often outpaces processing capacity, that additional throughput translates directly to revenue.
+A team currently closing 8 SBA loans per month could realistically close 11–12 with the same staff after automating the document-heavy work.

 Your next deal shouldn't take a week to originate.